cheerml/cheerml.github.io/_posts/2017-09-07-a-comparison-of-distributed-machine-learning-platform.md

 tags: [Systems]
 ---

 A short summary and comparison of different platforms.
-From [this blog](http://muratbuffalo.blogspot.ch/2017/07/a-comparison-of-distributed-machine.html) and [this paper](https://www.cse.buffalo.edu/~demirbas/publications/DistMLplat.pdf).
+Based on [this blog](http://muratbuffalo.blogspot.ch/2017/07/a-comparison-of-distributed-machine.html) and [this paper](https://www.cse.buffalo.edu/~demirbas/publications/DistMLplat.pdf).

 <!-- more -->